GLOBAL MARKETS-Draghi drives euro to 4-1/2 year low

 By Patrick Graham

-LONDON, Jan 2 (Reuters) - The euro started 2015 with another downward lurch, hitting a 4-1/2 year low against the dollar on clear indications that the European Central Bank will soon embark on outright money-printing.
+LONDON, Jan 2 (Reuters) - The euro took another downward lurch on Friday, sinking to a 4-1/2 year low against the dollar on clear indications that the European Central Bank will soon embark on outright money-printing.

 Stock markets in Europe turned lower after initial gains, driven by a downward revision of purchasing manager surveys for France and the euro zone as a whole.
-The pan-European FTSEurofirst 300 index fell 0.3 percent.
+The pan-European FTSEurofirst 300 index fell half a percent and markets in Germany and France around 1 percent.

-Wall Street’s main indexes , however, were set to open higher, while the dollar hit a nine-year peak against a basket of major currencies.

-The divergence expected between European and U.S. monetary policy in 2015 dominated currency markets’ thinking last year, and Draghi’s signal that the ECB was preparing for more action added to expectations that it will step in soon.
+The divergence expected between European and U.S. monetary policy in 2015 dominated currency markets’ thinking last year, and Draghi’s warning the ECB was preparing for more action added to expectations that it will step in soon.

 “The risk is on the downside for the euro after these comments,” said Niels Christensen, an FX strategist at Nordea in Copenhagen.